Mannequin Monday – The Spirit Pauses

 This week we dress the mannequin, the bare page, with words of peace, of mindfulness.
 Words of comfort in a time of stress.
 A moment for our collective spirits to pause.

 This Week’s Reading

 Nearly every morning, a certain woman in our community comes running out of her house with her face white and her overcoat flapping wildly.
 She cries out, “Emergency, emergency,” and one of us runs to her and holds her until her fears are calmed.
 We know she is making it up; nothing has really happened to her.
-But we understand, because there is hardly one of us who has not been moved at some time to do just what she has done, and every time, it has taken all our strength, and even the strength of our friends and families too, to quiet us.

 See conjunctions.com for more of Davis’s stories, and other intelligent fiction.
 Thanks to conjunctions.com for posting the story.